Brilliant People – A Short Story – Fantasy / Thriller

 Mendes shifted awkwardly on their feet.

 ‘Orchids need sunlight.
 No wonder they’re dead,’ said the man.
-The tone of his voice richly sardonic.
+His cadence now richly sardonic.
 ‘You’ve killed them.
 You’ve murdered the Phalaenopsis.’

 Mendes hesitated.
 Turned on their rubber heels and marched promptly away from the man’s smirk and dancing eyes.